-He and his wife, Denise, live in Seattle and have three sons and six grandchildren.
+He and his wife, Denise, live in Seattle and have three sons and seven grandchildren.

 “I owe a lot of gratitude to Coach Jim Owens and former quarterback and coach Bob Schloredt,” Sixkiller said.
 “They saw enough looking at tape and watching me play basketball that they wanted to take a chance on me.
 If it were not for them having an idea about me, I wouldn’t have played at the University of Washington.”